-Although Marrakech seems like a million miles away now that Autumn is fully setting in, I've settled down back at home after Summer and have had ample time to put this blog post together featuring the two beautiful places that I stayed out whilst in Morocco.
-If you haven't already read my main post (naughty you!) then check it out here, but come back once you're done.
+Although Marrakech seems like a million miles away now that Autumn is fully setting in, I’ve settled down back at home after Summer and have had ample time to put this blog post together featuring the two beautiful places that I stayed out whilst in Morocco.
+If you haven’t already read my main post, check it out here and come back once you’re done.

 Riad Papillon is a traditional style warm and welcoming Riad tucked away down winding cobbled streets leading from the Souks.
 Although the location is central, once you enter the Riad it’s easy to forget that you are staying in one of the busiest cities in the world as it’s just so quiet and peaceful.
 Even sat out on the rooftop terrace we didn’t once hear any sounds of commotion.
 The manager takes care of everything and is always around to help you with anything you may need and to give you directions, and reads your mind whenever you are fancying a mint tea.
 They’ve even created an app filled with places to eat, a map of the Souks and shops to visit.
 Genius!

 Our room was so quaint and cosy that as soon as we arrived in from the airport I took a quick nap to wind down.
 Although it’s in a traditional style, there’s still air con, a television (that you will be too busy to even glance at), a mini bar and the sweetest little shower room I’ve ever seen.

 I don’t usually tend to be a ‘breakfast person’, and often just nibble at a croissant, but the Moroccans most definitely have strong breakfast game and I made sure to indulge in clearing my plate each morning.
 Fig jam on local traditional bread, pancakes, poached eggs, fruit salad, yoghurt, freshly squeezed orange juice and a pot of mint tea meant I had the perfect start to the day.